ChaoqiJia/FairEuclideanKCenter/README.md

-# Fair k-Center Clustering on Data Streams
+# Fair k-Center Clustering on Massive Social Network Data Streams

   ## Data preprocessing
   - Feature file: contains all the features of the records.